Privacy Policy

 For detailed information on the type, scope, purposes and legal basis of data processing with cookies, please refer to the following descriptions of the individual functions based on the use of cookies.
 Details on the withdrawal of consent and your right to object to data processing using cookies, please refer to the following paragraph VIII.

 IV.
-Advertising
+Statistics

 The following services process your data based on your consent (pursuant to Art.
 6 (1) (a) GDPR).
 For further information on how to manage your consent please refer to the following paragraph VII.